axelputra14/Applaunch/README.md

   - 3 or 4 per row? :white_check_mark:
   - Bg sometimes not 100% height. :white_check_mark:
   - Modal component for error messages similar to swal.
-  - Add something if app list is empty
+  - Add something if app list is empty :white_check_mark:
+  - Custom title bar :white_check_mark:
+  - Refactor the form UI :white_check_mark:
 - Figuring out the host for images.
   - Figure out the link stored in db so only image name is saved without it's prefix link of host. :white_check_mark:
 - Convert the backend from Node to Rust (low priority).